-Keep your employee engaged and offer mental health support for those in need.
-A past employer of mine was so attentive and supportive of their staff when it came to mental health, where even if you had a bad day they always made us feel that we could talk to them.
+Keep your employees engaged by offering mental health support for those in need.
+A past employer of mine was so attentive and supportive of their staff when it came to mental health.
+Where even if you had a bad day they always made us feel that we could talk to them.
 You want to be able to reach out to your staff on a personal level and make them feel safe to open up about their problems.
 Be more than their employer and boss; be their friend.

 7. Improve Leadership.